 For instance, some banks offer special rewards for prompt and early repayment, or sign up offers.

 But here’s the fun bit – you don’t actually have to trawl 20 bank pages; call a dozen bank officers or keep clicking refresh on your browser to be in the know about the best personal loan deals.
-You can find all the juicy deals in one place – our personal loan calculator page.
+You can find all the juicy deals in one place – our personal loan page.

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.

 Stay tuned for what’s to come next in the personal finance world